 Interns are expected to take paid time off (PTO) during the year.
-Interns have 15 days, or 120 hours of PTO, plus two (2) floating holidays plus eight (8) regular holidays.
+Interns have 15 days, or 120 hours of PTO, plus two (2) personal days plus eight (8) regular holidays.
 Planned time off should be cleared with your primary supervisor ahead of time.
 You are expected to notify your supervisor of an unexpected absence as soon as possible.
 Your commitment is for a minimum 2000 hours of service, which is the minimum required of a doctoral internship for Minnesota licensure.
-Working a 40 hour week means you will serve a total time of 2,080 hours inclusive of time off.
+Working a 40-hour week means you will serve a total time of 2,080 hours, inclusive of time off.
+Interns are not permitted to use more than 10 days of leave at the end of the training year.
+As such, interns are expected to be on site through the 50th week of the year.